VETERINARY NURSING: THE TRAIL TO CORE EQUINE SKILLS

 - list normal vital signs and discuss their importance in triage

-- evaluate site location for blood collection
+- evaluate site location and method for blood collection

 Critical Thinking and Case Study Assignments: Designed to help the participant apply the newly learned skills and knowledge via implementation focused and patient based scenarios